 Buffalo stock index declines

-Buffalo stocks slipped this week, with Graham Corp. and Cooper Cameron Corp. leading the decliners.
+Buffalo stocks fell this week, led by Delphi Corp. and Mod-Pac Corp.

 The Buffalo Bloomberg Stock Index fell 1.18 points, or 0.5 percent, to 234.10.
 Thirty-three stocks fell, 20 rose and one was unchanged.
 The index has risen 12 percent in the past year.